Ana Fernández / SEO

 — Coordinate organic content and ad copy

-— A blog article with high SEO performance can become a paid search landing
+— A blog post with high SEO performance can be turned into a paid search landing page

-— It doesn't make sense for an SEM ad to promise something that the organic landing doesn't (or vice versa)
+— It makes no sense for an SEM ad to promise something that the organic landing page doesn't deliver (or vice versa)

-👉 Tip: Set up a monthly meeting between SEO, SEM, and content teams to review data and align roadmaps.
+👉 Tip: Establish a monthly meeting between SEO, SEM, and content teams to review data and align the roadmap.

-To evaluate the strategy in an integrated way, you need to leave the channel mindset and move towards shared business metrics:
+To evaluate the strategy in an integrated way, you need to move out of the channel mindset and toward shared business metrics:

 • Shared operational data: